-At Long Last Launch: Impeachment May Gain Momentum from First Big Moment
+At Long Last Launch: Impeachment May Gain Momentum From First Big Moment

 How big a deal was this week's House vote formalizing the ongoing impeachment inquiry against President Trump?